Aave v4 integration

 Partial-position support

 A position holds one or more vaults.
-When liquidation is triggered, the protocol walks the ordered vault list (prefix walk) and seizes the minimum subset needed to restore the health factor to the target health factor.
+When liquidation is triggered, the protocol walks the ordered vault list and seizes the minimum prefix needed to restore the health factor to the target level.
 Vaults at the front of the list are seized first.

 - If the position is severely underwater or contains only one vault, all of it is seized (full-position liquidation).
 The position closes.

 The depositor controls the vault order.
-The recommended pattern is two vaults: a sacrificial vault at the front (sized to cover the expected seizure target) and a protected vault later (kept if possible).
-At current public-testnet parameters the sacrificial vault is the larger of the two.
+The recommended pattern is two vaults: a sacrificial vault at the front, sized to cover the expected seizure target, and a protected vault later, kept if possible.
+At current public-testnet parameters, the sacrificial vault is the larger of the two.
 The app computes the optimal split dynamically.
-For the depositor-side view, see Liquidation risk.

 Fairness mechanism

-Because vault granularity may overshoot what a perfectly divisible liquidation would seize, the over-seizure surplus is returned to the depositor:
+Because vault granularity may overshoot what a perfectly divisible liquidation would seize, the over-seizure surplus is returned to the depositor according to the liquidation rules:

 - Fairness debt repay reduces the depositor's remaining debt when the surplus is less than remaining debt.
 No WBTC is paid out; the depositor's debt position shrinks by the surplus amount.
 This is the common case during partial-position liquidation.

 - Fairness payment is paid to the depositor in WBTC on full-position liquidation, when all debt is covered by the seizure.
 The over-seizure value is discounted using the ratio of debt liquidated to collateral liquidated.
-For example, if Aave cleared $24,000 of debt for $25,000 of seized collateral, each dollar of seized collateral is valued at ~$0.96 for fairness purposes.
-This prevents the depositor from receiving more fairness value than the liquidation economics justify.
+For example, if Aave cleared $24,000 of debt for $25,000 of seized collateral, each dollar of seized collateral is valued at about $0.96 for fairness purposes.
+This keeps the fairness payment aligned with the actual liquidation exchange rate.

 LLP framework

-Permissionless liquidation on Ethereum, combined with multi-day BTC settlement on Bitcoin, requires a liquidity bridge.
-The Liquidation Liquidity Provider (LLP) framework solves this:
+Permissionless liquidation on Ethereum, combined with multi-day BTC settlement on Bitcoin, requires an instant settlement layer.
+The Liquidation Liquidity Provider (LLP) framework provides that layer:

 - Liquidators receive instant settlement from an LLP when seizing a vault via